1986

 - I’m Losing You (Norman Whitfield/Eddie Holland/Cornelius Grant)

-- Twistin’ The Night Away (Sam Cooke) -joined by the brass section of Rod
+- Twistin’ The Night Away (Sam Cooke) -Jimmy Roberts, Nick Lane and

 - Stay With Me (RW/Rod Stewart)